OPEC Countries Require $10.5tr To Meet Global Oil Demand

 Members of the Organisation of the Petroleum Exporting Countries (OPEC) are said to require investments of about $10.5trillion to meet the projected increase in global oil demand.

-This is as Nigeria’s crude oil production increased by 151,100 barrels per day (bpd) from 1.6 million bpd in October to 1.751 million bpd in November, according to latest data from OPEC.
+This is as Nigeria’s crude oil increased by 151,100 barrels per day (bpd) from 1.6 million bpd in October to 1.751 million bpd in November, according to latest data from OPEC.

 The Secretary General of OPEC, Mohammad Sanusi Barkindo, who made this disclosure at the 5th International Energy Executive Forum, in Beijing, China, added that it is important to encourage the kind of investments necessary to prevent supply gaps in the future.